 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Ads featuring alcohol should not irresponsibly link it with activities or locations in which drinking would be unsafe or unwise.
+Ads featuring alcohol should not irresponsibly link it with activities or locations in which drinking would be unsafe or unwise, in line with rule 18.12.
 In particular, they must not link alcohol with the use of potentially dangerous machinery or driving and only in exceptional circumstances can an ad feature people drinking alcohol at work.
-As with other rules in the Alcohol section, this applies whenever alcohol is featured or referred to in an ad, even if it isn’t directly advertising an alcoholic product.
+As with other rules in Section 18: Alcohol, this applies whenever alcohol is featured or referred to in an ad, even if it isn’t directly advertising an alcoholic product.

 Driving is perhaps the most obvious example of a situation where drinking would be unsafe and unwise.
 However, merely featuring a vehicle in an ad for (or which also features) alcohol is unlikely, in itself, to breach the Code.
-An ad which featured a close-up image of a woman sitting in the passenger seat of a vintage left-hand drive car and who had written an alcohol brand in the condensation on the window, was ruled to be acceptable because the ASA noted that no driver was shown and they concluded that there was no link between alcohol and driving (Miller Brands (UK) Ltd, 4 January 2012).
+An ad which featured a close-up image of a woman sitting in the passenger seat of a vintage left-hand drive car and who had written an alcohol brand in the condensation on the window, was ruled to be acceptable because the ASA noted that no driver was shown and the woman was not drinking, and as such they concluded that there was no link between alcohol and driving (Miller Brands (UK) Ltd, 4 January 2012).
+However, it's worth noting ads do not necessarily need to show someone drinking whilst driving to be considered a breach of this rule, as in the past the ASA has considered that featuring someone drinking alcohol whilst sitting in the passenger seat of a car linked alcohol with driving (AU Vodka Ltd, 30 June 2021).

 Swimming and water sports have also been considered under this rule and showing or referring to drinking while in charge of a boat is unlikely to be acceptable; as is directly linking the consumption of alcohol with swimming, surfing or other activities conducted on or in bodies of water (The Whitbread Beer Company, 3 November 1999).

-Other activities which marketers should exercise caution when featuring include skiing and horse racing, unless the portrayal is highly fantastical and no consumption of alcohol is shown or implied (Heineken UK Ltd, 11 March 2015).
+Other activities which marketers should exercise caution around include skiing and horse racing, unless the portrayal is highly fantastical and no consumption of alcohol is shown or implied (Heineken UK Ltd, 11 March 2015).

 Less ‘extreme’ or ‘dangerous’ sports (such as golf, football and tennis), seem likely to present much less of an issue under this rule, provided there is clear separation between the sport and the alcohol and no consumption is shown.